-All lap and finish positions are determined by electronic timing chips (transponders).

-If the electronic timing system fails to record a time or lap position for any rider, a backup system may be used at the finish line to aid the scorekeepers in determining laps completed or the finishing order of a close race.
-Leagues may use a manual paper backup OR league-owned video cameras.
-Should the paper logs or video footage from league-designated cameras be unavailable or inconclusive for any reason, the scoring of the laps or finish will be based solely on the scorekeepers' decision.
+All lap and finish times and positions are initially determined by electronic timing chips (transponders) in relation to the student-athlete's assigned start time.
+However, corrections may be made based on manual paper backup OR official league video systems.
+Should the paper logs or video footage from league-designated cameras be unavailable or inconclusive for any reason, the scoring of the laps or finish will be based solely on the race director's decision.